 A change from audit to credit status must be made before seven-eighths (7/8) of the duration of the course has elapsed.
 Course requirements must have been completed prior to the request for this change and must have the consent of the instructor.

 Withdrawals may be processed for single courses or as a complete withdrawal from college.
 You may process withdrawals either on the KRIS system or by submitting a withdrawal form to Records and Registration; the Eastern Academic, Grahl, or Fehsenfeld Centers; or RMTC office.
 If you need assistance to withdraw, contact an academic advisor.

 You may withdraw from a course after the drop/refund period and prior to seven eighths (7/8) of the duration of the course.
 Withdrawing will generate a grade of “W” on your academic record for each course withdrawal.
-Tuition and fees are not refunded when you withdraw from a course.
+There are no tuition or fees refunded when you withdraw from a course.